mikeynap/Hodoku/README.md

 Available languages: English and German

-For all Windows versions hodoku.exe is the preferred program version.
-For all other operating systems Hodoku.jar has to be used.
-Hodoku uses rather a lot of memory (especially if you use the "Find all available steps" feature).
+Hodoku uses rather a lot of memory
+(especially if you use the "Find all available steps" feature).
 The recommended way to run Hodoku is: